viper-development/workshop-startup-dev/Notes.md

 # Day 2

-## Introduction
+## Welcome

 - Welcome back!
-- This is what we'll do today.
+- Here's some chocolate for some great things (showcase!)